 Filters are Your Friend

-Try Bracketing for Better Dynamic Range
+Practice Bracketing for Better Dynamic Range

-Use the Rule of Thirds
+Apply the Rule of Thirds

 You can also place your horizon line at the top third or bottom third of your image.
-The rule of thirds adds visual interest to your picture and helps draw the viewer’s eye toward your subject.
+The rule of thirds adds visual interest to your photo and helps draw the viewer’s eye toward your subject.